ph34rar5on/stremio-enhanced/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Have you checked whether the issue also occur in https://web.stremio.com/ (in your browser) if you run Stremio Service yourself? (if it does, then it's a Stremio Service issue, not Enhanced!)**

 **Screenshots**
 If applicable, add screenshots to help explain your problem.